 - the evolution of host-associated microbial communities as selective traits.

-(Photo by R. K. D. Peterson) The wheat stem sawfly damages cereal crops and native grasses to the tune of $350 million over the Northern Great Plains.
-Adult flies deposit their eggs into the hallow stems of wheat.
+(Photo by R. K. D. Peterson) The wheat stem sawfly damages cereal crops and native grasses to the tune of ~$350 million over the Northern Great Plains.
+Adult flies deposit their eggs into the hollow stems of wheat.
 Damage to the stem occurs when the larvae emerge and feed on the internal parenchyma and vascular tissue of the … Continue reading Using an Endosymbiotic Microbe to Combat Wheat Stem Sawflies

 Aquaculture is the fastest growing agricultural sector.
 The percent contribution of aquaculture to world total fisheries production exceeds that from the capture fisheries.
 Rainbow trout is an important aquaculture species for food, fish products as well as for recreational purposes.
 In order to meet the demand of aquaculture for quality feed, research was heightened on … Continue reading The Ecological Forces Shaping Rainbow trout Gut Microbes and Their Role In Nutrition